vircadia/vircadia-web-sdk/README.md

 - [Project Configuration](CONFIGURATION.md)
 - [Coding Standard](CODING_STANDARD.md)

+The SDK is published at NPM: https://www.npmjs.com/package/@vircadia/web-sdk

 To learn more about using Vircadia's metaverse ecosystem, see the [Developer Documentation](https://docs.vircadia.dev).

-For scripting API documentation, see the [Vircadia API Reference](https://apidocs.vircadia.dev).

 ## Prerequisites